PersiaML/tutorials/src/getting-started/index.md

 To run a customized training task on your own dataset and models, we can customize the following configuration files:

 - **Embedding configuration file:** A file defining the embedding configurations (e.g. embedding dimension, and sum pooling).
 This file is named as `embedding_config.yaml` by default.
-For more details see #embedding config.
-TODO: @zhuxuefeng fix this link
+For more details see [embedding config](../configuration/index.md#Embedding-Config).
 - **Embedding PS configuration file:** Configuration of embedding parameter servers, e.g. max capacity of embedding parameter servers.
 This file is named as `global_config.yaml` by default.
-For more details see #global config.
-TODO: @zhuxuefeng fix this link
+For more details see [global config](../configuration/index.md#Global-Configuration).
 - **Model definition configuration file:** A file that defines the neural network (NN) using PyTorch.
 This file is named as `train.py` by default.
-For more details see #model definition.
-TODO: @zhuxuefeng fix this link
+For more details see [model definition](../customization/index.md#Model-Definition).
 - **Data preprocessing configuration file:** A file that defines the data preprocessing.
 This file is named as `data_loader.py` by default.
-For more details see #train data.
-TODO: @zhuxuefeng fix this link
+For more details see [train data](../customization/index.md#Training-Data).

 To change the file name for these configuration files, we can remap the `embeddingConfigPath`, `globalConfigPath`, `nnWorkerPyEntryPath`,